Dr. Panjabrao Deshmukh Krishi Vidyapeeth: Academics

 New College of Agriculture has been opened at Gadchiroli, a tribal district.
-There are also five agriculture schools for lower education located at Buldana, Hiwara, Mul-Maroda, Nimbi, Sawangi and Warud.
+There are also five agriculture schools for lower education located at Buldhana, Hiwara, Mul-Maroda, Nimbi, Sawangi and Warud.

 Recently under the grant of Dr. Panjabrao Deshmukh Krushi Vidhyapeeth running new college Vasantrao Naik College of Agriculture and Biotechnology, at Yavatmal.

 Departments

 Dr. Panjabrao Deshmukh Agriculture University has several departments.